 If you purchase an independently reviewed product or service through a link on our website, we may receive an affiliate commission.

-Figuring out what to buy the creative souls in your orbit isn’t always easy, especially if you aren’t an expert on their craft.
-But we’ve got winning gift ideas for painters, photographers, illustrators, casual makers, and everyone in between.
-Whether your recipient is a master watercolorist or someone who picked up sewing during the pandemic, we’ve got you covered.
+Finding gifts for your favorite creatives can be tricky, especially if you aren’t an expert in their craft.
+Luckily, we have winning gift ideas for painters, ceramicists, filmmakers, margin doodlers, design appreciators, and everyone in between.
+Since it’s apparently the supply chain’s world and we’re all just living in it, remember to shop early this year.
+But don’t fret—whether your recipient is a master watercolorist or someone who picked up coloring during the pandemic, we’ve got you covered.
 (Prices and availability accurate at time of publication.)

 FOR ARTISTS AND MAKERS

 Water-soluble graphite is having a moment.
 The medium, often in pencil form, lays down like traditional graphite but can be diluted with water to make washes.
 Because it combines the control of drawing with the smooth flow of water media, it’s something both sketch artists and watercolorists can have fun with.
 It also makes a great gift for art novices, since the water does some of the shading work for you.
 Faber-Castell’s Graphite Aquarelle set includes five soft-grade pencils and a size 6 paintbrush.

 Purchase: Graphite Aquarelle Pencils Set of 5, $12.98 on Blick